 It’s easily the most ambitious project we have undertaken in the site’s seven-year history.
-Alongside general articles about various dimensions of movie stars, we will run profiles of the 100 or so top stars of the sound era, from 1927 to the present.
-Our team of writers is very excited to conduct such an extensive research and to share this invaluable knowledge with you, our readers.
+Alongside general articles about various dimensions of movie stars, we will run profiles of the 101 top stars of the sound era, from 1927 to the present.
+Our team of writers is very excited to conduct such an extensive research and to share this invaluable knowledge with you, our dear and loyal readers.

 Movie Stars: Privileged Elite

 Movie stars represent small privileged elite of screen actors.
 Acting is probably one of the most sharply stratified professions, marked by a tremendous gap between the rewards of movie stars at the very top and the rank and file members.

 The origins and recruitment of movie stars as members of the American screen elite stresses three important dimensions of comparison.
 These dimensions help us understand how movie elites come to exist in the first place and then continue to operate in society’s dominant culture…

 Rank and file–comparison between the rewards of the screen elite and those of the rank and file members.

 Gender–comparison between male and female members of occupational elite

 Third, comparison among elites of various institutional spheres, such as film, music, politics, and business.